 Configuration

-To start, create a tamagui.config.ts
+To use it, create a tamagui.config.ts

 Quick Start